jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

 sudo rm /var/vm/sleepimage
 sudo pmset hibernatefile /var/vm/sleepimage
 ```
-Once you are back in macOS, restore the default values for your SMBIOS, then reboot:
+Once you are back in macOS, restore the default values for your SMBIOS, then reboot once more:
 ```
 sudo pmset restoredefaults
-sudo pmset -a hibernatemode 25
 ```

 It's also a good idea to reset the NVRAM before rebooting into macOS.
 To do so, press the space bar in the OpenCore picker and use the arrow keys to select `Reset NVRAM`.